 RHU recognizes an Institutional TOEFL score to be valid for one year from the date the test was taken.
-However, an International TOEFL score, IBT score, SAT I (writing section), and IELTS score are valid for two years.
+However, IBT score, SAT I (writing section), and IELTS score are valid for two years.

 When registering for TOEFL and SAT I, applicants must specify the RHU code 4438 in order for the results to be sent to the RHU Admissions Office.